 can exercise of a power for a purpose other than a purpose for which the power is conferred;

-han exercise of a power in such a way that the result of the exercise of the power is uncertain; and
+h an exercise of a power in such a way that the result of the exercise of the power is uncertain;

 The above list is for general reference only and is subject to change.
-Refer directly to the most current version of the ADJR Act, which can be accessed on the Comlaw website at www.comlaw.gov.au.
+Refer directly to the most current version of the ADJR Act, which can be accessed on the Federal Legislation Register at www.legislation.gov.au.

 Traditionally, anyone seeking judicial review had to use the common law procedure of seeking the issue of a “prerogative writ”.
 A prerogative writ is formally an order from the sovereign (i.e. the King or Queen) to an inferior tribunal or court.
 The High Court now calls them “constitutional writs” (“writs”).
 There are many types of writ, but three main types of writ that are important in judicial review: mandamus, prohibition, and certiorari.

 1 Mandamus is an order issued by the court against a tribunal, public body or official requiring it to perform a duty that it has failed to perform.
 For example, an official might be required to consider an application for a licence that it had refused to consider.